 For actual cost items, the payment is based on 75 or 90 percent of actual cost, not to exceed the established cost share cap.
 The cost share cap listed is the maximum amount of cost share reimbursement allowed for that component/BMP.

-*The maximum cost for a well, including all eligible components, is $25,000.
+*Water Supply Wells have payment caps for each component.
+Once the payments for the pump, permit, tank, and housing are totaled, any remaining funds up to the $25,000 cap can go towards well construction.
+The maximum cost for a well, including all eligible components, is $25,000.

-*The maximum cost for a pond, including supporting practices, is $43,500 or $52,200.
-These caps do not include engineering costs.

-* The maximum cost for the Livestock Water Storage BMP, including all eligible components, is $15,000 or $18,000.

-Other components can be used from the Agriculture Cost Share Program Cost List.
+Components needed for Livestock Water Storage, Baseflow Interceptor, or steel casing for Water Supply Wells can be contracted using the Agriculture Cost Share Program Cost List.
 Please refer to each specific BMP webpage to find a list of common components for each BMP.